andifalk/oidc-workshop-spring-io-2019/setup_keycloak/README.md

 # Preparation: Setting up Keycloak as Identity Provider

 In this workshop we will use [Keycloak](https://keycloak.org) by JBoss/RedHat as local identity provider.

-[Keycloak](https://keycloak.org) is certified for OpenID Connect 1.0 and OAuth 2.0 and therefore supports all hands-on labs of this workshop.
+[Keycloak](https://keycloak.org) is [certified for OpenID Connect 1.0](https://openid.net/developers/certified/) and implements OAuth 2.0.

 ## Setup Keycloak